 That as long periods of time pass, we’ll see that the price of an asset doesn’t move erratically.
 If we eliminate the daily noise caused by volatility, we’ll see that the market either was going up or down for a prolonged period of time, and what we care as traders is to identify these trends and use them in our favour.

 These are the key price levels where an asset has shown a tendency to either go back down (resistance) or go back up (support).
 They usually are psychological key levels where there is a big concentration of supply or demand.

-Technical analysis indicators tend to teach the wrong ideas to beginners looking to learn trading as they provide a false sense of confidence when making decisions, as beginners rely on them instead of having logical arguments on why they make a decision, so it’s better when you're learning to trade to avoid them.
+Technical analysis indicators tend to teach the wrong ideas to beginners looking to learn trading as they provide a false sense of confidence when making decisions, as beginners rely on them instead of having logical arguments on why they make a decision, so it’s better to avoid them when you're getting started.

-Once we manage to understand all the fundamentals, the next step in order to learn trading is understanding how prices get determined and which factors have great influence on them.
+Once we manage to understand all the fundamentals, the next step in order to learn trading is learning economic principles which will lead to understanding how prices get determined and which factors have great influence on them.

 A lot of traders try to trade Forex by just looking at some charts with indicators and they forget the real meaning behind the currency market, it’s all about measuring the economy of one country against another and there is no better way of doing that than using macroeconomic indicators for example.

 The most important subjects:

 The laws of supply and demand allow you to understand that humans by the mere act of buying and selling something are the one moving the price of something up or down.

 They can be the result of measuring a part of a country’s economy (such as the gross domestic product) or they can be a decision that affects the lending rate from the central bank (such as the interest rate decision).
 Macroeconomic indicators are the most powerful tool for a forex trader as they tend to have a huge influence in currency prices.